-Scandinavian Biogas is one of Sweden’s largest private producers of biogas
+Scandinavian Biogas is one of the largest private producers of biogas in the Nordics

 Our biogas plants: striving to be the most effective solution

-Scandinavian Biogas supports customers and partners with what we do best, designing and operating biogas plants with high level of resource and energy efficiency.
-Furthermore, we strive to improve the efficiency of all our plant on an ongoing basis.
+Scandinavian Biogas supports customers and partners with what we do best: designing and operating biogas plants with high level of resource and energy efficiency.
+Furthermore, we strive to improve the efficiency of all our plants on a daily basis.

 Increased production capacity through efficiency

 At Scandinavian Biogas we keep our promises and take long-term responsibility.
-Proof of this are the plants that we operate in Sweden and South Korea.
+Proof of this are the plants that we operate in Sweden and the Republic of Korea.
 Indeed, at the Swedish plants in Bromma and Henriksdal we have increased the volume of fuel grade biogas an entire 21 percent in three years and have been able to maintain production at a high level.
-In South Korea our plant at Ulsan is instrumental in solving the city’s environmental problems with food waste.
+In the Republic of Korea our plant at Ulsan plays a key role in solving the city’s environmental problems with food waste.
 We have increased the management and processing of food waste from the city of Ulsan with more then 500%.
-As a result, the plant has been ranked by the South Korean authorities as the country’s most efficient biogas facility.
+As a result, the plant has been ranked by the the Republic of Korea authorities as the country’s most efficient biogas facility.
 The food waste that is now turned into biogas was earlier dumped into the ocean.